- Emerson’s Commitment to Non-Discrimination

 Emerson-affiliated third parties may include, but are not limited to, independent contractors, volunteers who perform work for the College, vendors, alumni, and guests or visitors of the College.

 Emerson recognizes that reports of violations of this policy can occur in conjunction with reports of conduct which may constitute a violation of other College policies.
-When a member of the Emerson community is reported to have engaged in conduct violating this policy and others (excluding Sexual Misconduct), the College will ordinarily review the reported violations collectively pursuant to the Process for Resolving Reports of Conduct in Violation of This Policy, set forth below.
+When a member of the Emerson community is reported to have engaged in conduct violating this policy and others (excluding Power-based Interpersonal Violence), the College will ordinarily review the reported violations collectively pursuant to the Process for Resolving Reports of Conduct in Violation of This Policy, set forth below.
 The Senior Associate Vice President/ Chief Human Resources Officer (“Sr. AVP/CHRO”), or designee, will generally investigate the reported misconduct and reach conclusions concerning all policy violations.
 If the Sr. AVP/CHRO, or designee, concludes that there has been a violation(s) of this policy and any other College policies, the Sr. AVP/CHRO, or designee, will determine the responsive action for all misconduct.
 If the Sr. AVP/CHRO, or designee, concludes that there is insufficient evidence to support a violation of this Policy, but that there is sufficient evidence to support a violation of other policies, the Sr. AVP/CHRO, or designee, may determine the responsive action for the other misconduct, or may refer the other violations for resolution by other College administrators, as deemed appropriate by the Sr. AVP/CHRO, or designee, in his or her discretion and may consult with other College officials to make this determination.

 Discrimination is unfavorable, unfair, or inequitable treatment of a person or a “class” of people based on protected characteristic(s) such as gender or sex (including pregnancy), gender identity or expression, race, color, religion or religious creed, sexual orientation, national origin, ancestry, disability or handicap, age, genetics, marital status, veteran status, or any other category protected by law.
 Examples of discrimination may include, but are not limited to, denying an individual a job or a promotion, or denying a student the opportunity to participate in an educational activity because of his or her protected characteristic(s).